Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Flexible appointment scheduling means individuals in places like rural Vermont or New Hampshire can join group therapy or one-on-one sessions that suit local time zones.
 Still, digital equity barriers—like inconsistent connectivity or less comfort with technology—can limit effectiveness and engagement.

-Studies confirm that overcoming these obstacles is vital, as technology gaps often determine participation and progress in remote care8.
-Ensure your home connection meets the 25 Mbps guideline for reliable video sessions and check that your device supports any required apps before starting.
+Studies confirm that overcoming these obstacles is vital, as technology gaps often determine participation and progress in remote care.
+Ensure your home connection meets the 25 Mbps guideline for reliable video sessions and check that your device supports any required apps before starting.8

 Reputable addiction therapy online platforms are built to identify when medical or psychiatric needs surpass what telehealth can safely handle.
 Experienced clinicians screen for acute withdrawal symptoms, recurrent thoughts of self-harm, or psychiatric crises that require hands-on care.